“You need three things: a lawyer, an accountant, and us.” — Michael Richards, SVP Fund Accounting

 When starting an Opportunity Zone Fund, expert third-party fund administration can help with everything from attracting investors to complying with mandated reporting.
 However, a fund administrator isn’t the only service provider you’ll need.

-If you’ve wondered what exactly a fund administrator does, you’ve come to the right place.
+If you’ve wondered what exactly a Opportunity fund administrator does, you’ve come to the right place.
 Here’s a rundown of the capabilities of NES Financial’s fund administration and the roles that other providers play on the perfect OZ team.

-What an OZ Fund Administrator Provides
+What an Opportunity Fund Administrator Provides

 - Investor onboarding.
 In the document review stage, we vet individual investors to make sure they’re not prohibited from investing by anti–money laundering (AML) or combating financial terrorism (CFT) laws.
 We process their documents, run all necessary background checks, and then accept them into the fund following completion of their subscription agreements.